This story is a companion piece to The Promise, which can also be found in the Stories section on this website.

 “Orange is next,” said Devon.
 “It represents our creative force—our connection with and willingness to accept others and new experiences.
 It’s also where our sense of well-being comes from.”
 Anna stroked his jawline with her thumb, rubbing the scratchiness and smiling.
 “I remember when your beard started growing in.”
 She could feel Devon blush and continued, “Go on.”

 “Yellow,” said Devon his voice thick.
 “Our sense of self-worth and the ability to be in control of our lives.”
 Mischievously, he added, “and to get what I want.”
 Anna chuckled.
-“Yes, you were correct even as a four-year-old.”
+“Yes, you were correct even as a five-year-old.”

 Before Anna could ask, Devon offered, “You know I don’t need prompting for the next one.
 “Greeeen,” he sang happily.
 “It’s still my favorite.
 It’s our ability to love unconditionally,” and he placed his mother’s hand on his breast.
 Aaron had to turn away.
 Devon caught this from the corner of his eye and reaching out he put an arm around him and drew him close.
 When Aaron laid his head on his dad’s shoulder, Devon kissed his temple.
 Anna reached out and smoothed the backs of both their heads.
 “My boys, my sweet, wonderful, strong, good men—how did I get so lucky in you both?”
 Silently, she thanked God yet again for them.
 “Always speak your truths; live your truths.”
 They sat quietly a few moments before Devon cleared his throat.